 Almost all international flights will arrive at Jorge Chávez Airport in Lima.
 The safest and fastest way to arrive in Cusco is by plane, but you should remember a few things when booking your flights to Cusco.

-- Once your flight is booked, ensure you arrive at the airport with plenty of time to spare.
-The recommended time to arrive at the airport is 2 hours before the flight.
+• Once your flight is booked, ensure you arrive at the airport with plenty of time to spare.
+The recommended time to arrive is 2 hours before the flight.

-- If you have a pick-up scheduled in Cusco, confirm the arrival time 1 or 2 days in advance and reconfirm when you are boarding to ensure the pick-up at the airport of Cusco.
+• If you have a pick-up scheduled in Cusco, confirm the arrival time 1 or 2 days in advance and reconfirm when you board to ensure the pick-up at the airport of Cusco.

 Sit back and enjoy the ride once you're through security and on the plane!
 The flight from Lima to Cusco is relatively short, so you'll land in one of Peru's most popular tourist destinations before you know it.